North Korean missile test fails, US says

 The North Koreans use Sinpo shipyard for their submarine activity, and US satellites have observed increased activity there in April, a US official said at the time of the previous test.

-South Korean and US intelligence officials are trying to determine what type of missile was used Sunday, but initial reports said it could be a medium-range missile, according to a White House foreign policy Adviser.
+South Korean and US intelligence officials are trying to determine what type of missile was used Sunday, but initial reports said it could be a medium-range missile, according to a White House foreign policy adviser.

-• US Vice President Mike Pence, who is in the area as part of previous scheduled trip, was briefed on the launch, administration officials said.
-Pence and President Donald Trump have been in contact, aides to the vice president said.
+US Vice President Mike Pence, who is in the area as part of previous scheduled trip, was briefed on the launch, administration officials said.

-• "The President and his military team are aware of North Korea's most recent unsuccessful missile launch.
+President Donald Trump have been in contact, aides to the vice president said.
+"The President and his military team are aware of North Korea's most recent unsuccessful missile launch.
 The President has no further comment," US Defense Secretary James Mattis said.

-• The White House has no plans of sending nuclear weapons to South Korea or the area, according to a White House adviser.

-• "Other actions would have been taken by the US" if it had been a nuclear test, the adviser said.
+Addressing US service members and their families at a "fellowship meal" in Seoul, Pence noted the "challenging time" for the world.
+Our commitment to this historic alliance with the courageous people of South Korea has never been stronger, and with your help and with God's help, freedom will ever prevail on this peninsula," he said.

-• South Korean officials convened a meeting of the National Security Council.

-• "Our government condemns this serious threat on the Korean peninsula and overall international society," the South Korean foreign ministry said in a statement.
+South Korean officials convened a meeting of the National Security Council in the wake of the failed test.
+"Our government condemns this serious threat on the Korean peninsula and overall international society," the South Korean foreign ministry said in a statement.

-• US Pacific Command said it tracked a missile launch at 5:21 p.m.
+US Pacific Command said it tracked a missile launch at 5:21 p.m.
 ET and said the missile blew up almost immediately.

-• "It was a land-based missile," US Pacific Command spokesman David Benham told CNN.

-• The missile was launched from the same point of the April 5 launch, a White house foreign policy adviser said.
+The missile was launched from the same point of the April 5 launch, a White house foreign policy adviser said.

-• At this point, US military officials don't believe the missile had intercontinental capabilities, a US defense official told CNN.
-The official said the missile blew up so quickly there is limited data.
+US military officials don't believe the missile had intercontinental capabilities, a US defense official told CNN.
+The official said there was limited data as the missile blew up so quickly.

 Rising tensions

-North Korea's actions come as tensions on the Korean Peninsula have spiked to alarming levels.
+North Korea's actions come as tensions on the Korean Peninsula have spiked.

-The US Navy dispatched the aircraft carrier USS Carl Vinson strike group to the region last weekend, and Trump has been tweeting this week that if China can't rein in North Korea's nuclear program, the United States will.
+The US Navy dispatched the aircraft carrier USS Carl Vinson strike group to the region last weekend, and Trump said this week that if China can't rein in North Korea's nuclear program, the United States will.

 The group brought ships that could shoot down missiles that North Korea has been testing.